Indoors and outdoors, Miami’s visual art is always on display

 and exhibit space in downtown Homestead hosts an open house the second Saturday of the month.
 The newest exhibits are on display and visitors have an opportunity to meet the artists while enjoying musical entertainment in the sculpture garden.
 Look online at artsouthmiami.org for special events.

 Miami is fast becoming a home furnishings and interior design leader in South Florida.
 Just north of downtown, Miami’s Design District is a must stop on any tour; its design and furniture showrooms are open to the public.
-The Institute of Contemporary Art, Miami is temporarily located in the district’s Moore Building while waiting completion of its nearby new home.
-There is no cost to visit and tours are scheduled daily.
+The free Institute of Contemporary Art is a great addition to any itinerary.
+Tours are scheduled daily.
 For more information on the Institute of Contemporary Art, Miami, visit icamiami.org.
 Check the shops in the Design District online at miamidesigndistrict.net.

 Greater Miami’s flagship art museum, the Perez Art Museum of Miami (PAMM), spotlights the city’s diverse communities and pivotal geographic location through modern and contemporary art.
 Whether exploring the striking permanent and rotating galleries, dining with views of Biscayne Bay or shopping for that perfect gift, PAMM enhances the visitor experience.
 A variety of tour options is available.
 Visit pamm.org or call 786-345-5628.